Estonia in the Eurovision Song Contest 1994: At Eurovision

-The contest was broadcast in Estonia on ETV with commentary by Vello Rand as well as on STV1.
+The contest was broadcast on ETV (with commentary by Vello Rand) and on STV1.
 ETV appointed Urve Tiidus as its spokesperson to announce the votes awarded by the Estonian jury during the show.

 Voting

 Below is a breakdown of points awarded to Estonian and awarded by Estonia in the contest.
 The nation awarded its 12 points to in the contest.